How to Build Credit When You Have No History

 3. Pay Attention to Hard vs. Soft Credit Checks

-Soft credit checks usually come from a free online program such as Credit Karma.
+Soft credit checks usually come from a free online platform.
 These don’t affect your credit score.

 Companies usually do hard checks when you’re applying for a loan or credit card.
 These are ordered from one of the three major credit bureaus and stay on your credit report for two years.
 FICO may disregard them after about a year.
 Hard credit checks could potentially bring your score down by a few points.